joshua-hales/joshua-hales/README.md

 that I designed and built using tools including Autodesk Fusion 360 and CNC machinery.
 I hope to create and contribute to some cool projects in the future.

+You can check out my blog [here](https://joshua-hales.github.io) for more details about things I do.

 ## Stats